Parkland Memorial Hospital: John F. Kennedy assassination

 The plaque in former Parkland's Radiology Department marked the location of Trauma Room I in 1963.
 This is where JFK was administered the last rites and pronounced dead.

-Parkland Hospital is best known as the hospital where three individuals associated with the assassination of President John F. Kennedy either died or were pronounced dead: President Kennedy himself; his assassin Lee Harvey Oswald; and Jack Ruby, who later killed Oswald.
+Parkland Hospital is best known as the hospital where three individuals associated with the assassination of President John F. Kennedy either died or were pronounced dead: President Kennedy himself; his assassin Lee Harvey Oswald; and Jack Ruby who killed Oswald.
 The 2013 film Parkland dramatizes the deaths of Kennedy and Oswald in the hospital.

 After he was shot on November 22, 1963, President Kennedy was rushed to Parkland, where he was pronounced dead at 1:00 p.m. in Trauma Room 1, thirty minutes after he was shot at Dealey Plaza.
 At the same time, Texas governor John Connally, wounded in the same shooting, was treated in Trauma Room 2, and survived.
 Two days after the assassination, November 24, Oswald was rushed to Parkland after being shot in the abdomen by Ruby and died in operating room #5 after over ninety minutes of surgery.
 Ruby died on January 3, 1967, in the same emergency department, from a pulmonary embolism associated with lung cancer.

-Since Ruby's death in 1967, areas in the Former Parkland Hospital where Kennedy was pronounced dead and Oswald was operated on had been remodeled.
+Since Ruby's death in 1967, areas in the former Parkland Hospital where Kennedy was pronounced dead and Oswald was operated on had been remodeled.
 A plaque there marked the location where Trauma Room 1 was previously in the prior Parkland, and then became a corridor in the hospital's radiology department.
 The ambulance entry remained in roughly the same location.
 The site of Trauma Room 1 was renovated several times since 1963.
 Trauma Room 1 was dismantled for renovation in 1973; all building materials and equipment from the room were retained by the government and remain in archival storage today.
 Parkland's JFK history is noted on a wall at the new hospital and at the John F. Kennedy Park for Hope, Healing and Heroes memorial on campus.